cs5650-2022fa/instructions/xrc-assignments-locomotion/xrc-assignments-locomotion.md

 > ⚠️ Building the project to the Meta Quest takes time and could potentially raise unexpected issues!
 Please test build your project as soon as possible, and build it frequently as you progresses to make building-related debugging easier. **Please leave enough time in the end for the final build**.

 > **You must submit your final APK by providing a link to the APK file** on your Google Drive - make sure the file is accessible by all Cornell accounts.
 This link is provided in the same way as your GitHub repository and screen recording.

+> **You must make the following updates in your project before building your final APK**
+>
+> Under `Edit > Project Settings > Player` replace "yourlastname" and "yournetid" in the following places:
+>
+> * Update the "Product Name" by inserting your information
+> * Update the "Package Name" by inserting your information

 **Screen recording**: Use the screen recording feature of the Meta Quest to capture your screen, see instructions [here](https://www.meta.com/help/quest/articles/in-vr-experiences/social-features-and-sharing/record-video-oculus/).